freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1270.1

 There's your `sounds` table.
 Add a column to it named `filename`.
 Make it a `VARCHAR` that has a max length of `40` and with constraints of `NOT NULL` and `UNIQUE`.
-You can put all those contraints at the end of the query to add them all.
+You can put those contraints at the end of the query to add them all.

 #### HINTS